najiaaleeya/2403-ITT440/10% Individual Assignment/27 NUR SYAHIDAH BINTI SHIEKH ALLAUDDIN/README.md

 # How to SSH FreeBSD using Mobaxterm

 ## WHAT IS SSH ?
---> The Secure Shell (SSH) protocol is a method for securely sending commands to a computer over an unsecured network.
-SSH uses cryptography to authenticate and encrypt connections between devices.
-SSH also allows for tunneling, or port forwarding, which is when data packets are able to cross networks that they would not otherwise be able to cross.
+--> The Secure Shell (SSH) protocol is a method for `securely sending commands` to a computer over an unsecured network.
+SSH uses `cryptography` to authenticate and `encrypt connections` between devices.
+SSH also allows for <a href= "https://www.cloudflare.com/learning/network-layer/what-is-tunneling/" target= "blank"> tunneling</a>, or port forwarding, which is when data <a href= "https://www.cloudflare.com/learning/network-layer/what-is-a-packet/" target= "blank"> packets</a> are able to cross networks that they would not otherwise be able to cross.
 SSH is often used for controlling servers remotely, for managing infrastructure, and for transferring files.

 ## How does SSH work?